intranda/goobi-plugin-import-sisis-sunrise-file/README.md

-# Goobi workflow Plugin: goobi-plugin-import-mab_file
+# Goobi workflow Plugin: goobi-plugin-import-sisis-sunrise-file

 <img src="https://goobi.io/wp-content/uploads/logo_goobi_plugin.png" align="right" style="margin:0 0 20px 20px;" alt="Plugin for Goobi workflow" width="175" height="109">

-This is the MAB file Goobi import plugin.
+This is the Sisis SunRise file Goobi import plugin.
 It imports MAB files into Goobi workflow, converting the individual entries into Goobi processes.

 This is a plugin for Goobi workflow, the open source workflow tracking software for digitisation projects.
 More information about Goobi workflow is available under https://goobi.io.
 If you want to get in touch with the user community simply go to https://community.goobi.io.